 “Tools of Endearment: The Plait” (2020)

-“Real change happens one thing at a time – enduring change happens one step at a time “ so said Ruth Bader Ginsberg the US Supreme Court Judge that departed a few days ago.
+The artist shares: “Real change happens one thing at a time – enduring change happens one step at a time, said Ruth Bader Ginsburg the US Supreme Court Judge.
 I was saddened to hear that this guardian angel of women’s human rights passed away.
 The Plait could serve as a memorial for her qualities, her philosophy, and the principles that guided her life – a compass for humanity!
-The timing of these two sculptures’ being exhibited coincides with her passing.
-All that inspires ￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼me she embodies.
-By her strength, she demonstrated to women that their goals can be achieved in life.
-The Plait, is a feminine sensual symbol made of hundreds of intertwined thin rods that rises ambitiously towards the sky as if just by standing upright is making its own statement of self-worth and defiance.
-Both works The Plait and the Bag of Aspirations with its formidable size, that happen to be simultaneously installed in prominent public places express exactly those ideas.”
+The Plait, is a feminine sensual symbol made of hundreds of intertwined thin rods that rises ambitiously towards the sky as if just by standing upright is making its own statement of self-worth and defiance.”